virtuoushub/threaditjs/examples/ember/README.md

 # Bottom Line

 Ember is an active treadmill of code for code's sake without any direction or restraint.
 And Ember has wasted enough of my time.
 I included it out of a nod to the 2.0 release and to prove I gave it as fair an evaluation as I can give it.

+---

+Believe it or not, the above was all written prior to the main performance article.

+### A few further reflections having completed the [preliminary performance](https://koglerjs.com/verbiage/performance) review.

+I don't see what value I'm supposed to get from Ember's mass.
+Mithril is a framework: it is a one-stop solution for everything an SPA needs.
+I'm not even sure I like Mithril that much, with all the nested m() calls.
+It just seems to do the least amount of needless handwaving of any solution out there right now.

+### Not all bytes of code are created equal.

+What am I not making use of that a single page application needs?

+Every bit of code does something for someone.
+This may be technically true.
+I simply do not believe that this is so.
+Some programs are more efficient than others.
+Computer science is full of these lessons.

+If you want to convince me Ember has merit, you're going to have to point to something ThreaditJS should be doing that it isn't currently.
+What could an SPA be getting out of Ember's massive constantly changing codebase that I'm currently not using?

+What I mean by specifying what an SPA could get out of Ember: something like 'server side rendering' is not an answer I'll accept here.
+What does Ember, the SPA technology, provide that I'm not utilizing?

+While I'm thinking about it, though, Mithril could render once on the server so it has something to show while it **regenerates everything entirely on the client** before Ember would even be done _running its minified dependencies_.
+The most straightforward blunt implementation of server-side rendering with Mithril would be a performance improvement over Ember.

+---

+## HTMLBars in the client and ember-cli

+As said elsewhere: this should affect only the initialization time I believe, there's no reason for it to affect the render pipeline.

+I would be a little curious to see how an ember-cli generated application would perform.
+However, Vue, Backbone, and Angular all parse their templates in the client.
+Pre-processing Ember's templates would have to be _incredbly_ efficient in order to take the initialization time to even Angular's 300 milliseconds.

+It's possible that this is unfair to Ember and Ember suffers from this (in my view) reasonable but admittedly arbitrary restriction more than the other solutions.

+But is it unfair _enough_?

+Ember's benefits may be entirely social, which cold heartless milliseconds cannot measure.
+You might accuse me of coming into this with a bias against kilobytes.

+Maybe I'm thus biased, coming from a Backbone perspective where things are small and not magically linked, and my inability to see much of the benefit of being on the other side of the fence is a downside.
+I can certainly understand the concept that Ember has provided a permanence that is of value to a long-term thinking entity like a corporation.

+But there's also the possibility that the other side of the fence has its own biases, and this should be considered a friendly but pointed ping back from my side of the fence, a side focused on basic performance and simplicity.

+I'm not trying to be mean.
+I really enjoy playing with Javascript tech and believe it's certainly possible that Ember has been the right decision for some teams in some circumstances.

+But revisiting all of this, my conclusion remains the same: **you cannot use Ember and claim to care about mobile performance**.